-PREREQUISITES AND PLACEMENT IN THE CURRICULUM: Students must have completed the M3 Medicine Core Clerkship
+PREREQUISITES AND PLACEMENT IN THE CURRICULUM: Students must be an M4.

 The goal of this elective is to provide a perspective into various aspects of renal pathophysiology including acute and chronic renal failure, glomerular and tubulointerstitial diseases, nephrolithiasis, and hypertension as well as acid-base, fluid and electrolyte disturbances

 COMPETENCIES: The goal of this elective is to provide a perspective into the various aspects of renal pathophysiology including acute ad chronic renal failure, glomerular and tubulointerstitial diseases, nephrolithiasis and hypertension as well as acid-base, fluid and electrolyte disorders.

 INSTRUCTIONAL FEATURES: : Ample opportunity will be provided for discussion of patients on daily inpatient rounds, radiology review sessions, and in renal clinic.
 Didactic sessions including problem-solving exercises, computer-based tutorials, and student prepared reviews will focus on major topics in Nephrology and will supplement a monthly renal biopsy conference.
 The student will see patients both in hospital and in an ambulatory setting, approximately six hospital consults and three new outpatients per week.